Drop off time is 7:30am.

 - Quickly review your pre-printed information at the front desk and sign the consent form on the reverse.

 - Dogs must be on a leash or in a carrier.
-All cats are required to be brought in a carrier.
+All cats must be brought in a carrier.
 Cat carriers will stay in the clinic until pick up time.

 Pick up time is at 4:00 pm.